14 Gloucestershire venues with a fascinating history

 The quintessential Cotswold inn was later used to store the eight bells that were hung in the church’s tower, hence its current name.

-Café Rene in Gloucester offers much more than live music, food and real ales, with its foundations part of the original Roman settlement in the city.
+Café René in Gloucester offers much more than live music, good food and real ales, with its foundations being part of the original Roman settlement in the city.
 An authentic Roman well even remains in the bar today!

-Its heritage also includes underground passages, which were created to connect the cathedrals to key points across the city, and used by monks as escape routes during the Reformation.
+Its heritage also includes underground passages, which were created to connect the cathedral to key points across the city — and used by monks as escape routes during the Reformation.
 Later, the same tunnels were used by Oliver Cromwell to evade the Cavaliers during the Civil War.

 The Trouble House was built by carpenter John Reeve in 1754 in a notoriously troublesome area of Tetbury, prone to flooding.
-And it has lived up to its name over the years, suffering bad luck with issues ranging from historic financial problems to deaths.
+It has lived up to its name over the years, suffering bad luck with issues ranging from historic financial problems to deaths.

-Notable events include getting caught up in the agricultural riots of 1830 and being set on fire; the death of a bankrupt owner who allegedly hung himself from a beam in the pub, and another who is rumoured to have drowned himself in a nearby pond; and the appearance of resident ghost, the Lady in Blue, in 1931.
+Notable events include getting caught up in the agricultural riots of 1830 and being set on fire; a bankrupt owner who allegedly hanged himself from a beam in the pub; another who is rumoured to have drowned himself in a nearby pond; and the appearance of resident ghost, the Lady in Blue, in 1931.

 Once a 14th century coaching inn, The Kings Head Hotel in Cirencester is a building of special architectural and historical interest, with an incident that shaped the fate of the nation taking place there in 1642.